 BE OUR GUEST!

 Do you want to be a guest on the Agile for Agilists podcast?
 Do you have a great topic for discussion?
 If so, then please leave us a quick two minute pitch via Memo.FM.
-Make sure to include your Name, and email!
-We’d be to discuss any topic related to agile, scrum, product development, DevOps, leadership and more.
-Come and school us!
+Make sure to clearly state your name and email!